-- o Duplicate payments
+- Duplicate payments

-- o An issue regarding the coordination of member benefits
+- An issue regarding the coordination of member benefits

-- o Subrogation
+- Subrogation

 - Member plan termination

-- o Medical record/coding reviews
+- Medical record/coding reviews

 - Fraud, waste, and abuse detection

-- o Incorrect provider reimbursement
+- Incorrect provider reimbursement

-- o Industry standard practices
+- Industry standard practices

 Verda Healthcare, or one of its designees, utilizes but is not limited to, the resources below to conduct its reviews.
 These are widely acknowledged national guidelines for billing practices and support the concept of uniform billing for all payers.
 A healthcare provider's order must be present to support all charges, along with clinical documentation to support the diagnosis and services or supplies that were billed: